Raritan River: Flooding

 The Raritan River has persistent flooding problems when excessive rain from storms affects the river basin.
-The flooding problems mainly affect the town of Bound Brook, which is partially built on a natural floodplain at the junction of several tributaries, and Manville, which has a large neighborhood known as Lost Valley that lies on the floodplain between the Raritan River and its largest tributary river, which is known as the Millstone River.
+Historically, the flooding problems mainly affected the town of Bound Brook, which is partially built on a natural floodplain at the junction of several tributaries, and Manville, which has a large neighborhood known as Lost Valley that lies on the floodplain between the Raritan River and its largest tributary river, which is known as the Millstone River.
+However, extensive flood control measures over several decades significantly reduced flooding risk in Bound Brook.
 Other towns in the Raritan River basin also experience flooding to a lesser degree.

 Record flooding in the aftermath of Hurricane Floyd in September 1999 (42.13 ft) flood crest, 14 ft above flood stage) caused renewed interest in a flood control project called the Green Brook Flood Control Project, which is designed to protect Bound Brook from a 150-year flood.
 In August 2011, record flooding occurred once again after Hurricane Irene swept through the area.
 This problem was exacerbated by well-above average rainfall that fell in the weeks before the storm hit, and spurred completion of the Army Corps of Engineers flood control project.
 As of 2015, the current status of this project is: